eclipse-sumo/sumo.website/content/conference.md

 # Call for Papers

 The conference focuses on presenting new and unique results in the field of mobility simulation and modelling using openly available tools and data.
 We expect a large variety of research topics and usage approaches.
-If you are working on a research project fitting the topics below, you are kindly invited to submit an abstract.
+If you are working on a research project fitting the topics below, you are kindly invited to submit a scientific paper or an abstract for a poster.
 Possible areas of interest include (but are not limited to):

 - Mobility and Demand Modelling
 - Traffic Simulation